crispysandwhich/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    The dom is preety much the document object model of your "machine" "website" that you can access using javascript
 2. What is an event?
+    An event is baiscailly any user interaction between an element or the web page
 3. What is an event listener?
+    Even listener is a function that receives a callback function and event that can listen to any changes on the web page done by the user
 4. Why would we convert a NodeList into an Array?
+    You would wanna conver so then you can use array methods because you cant do most of them with a node list
 5. What is a component?
+    a component is an indiviual function or item that is part of your website , like we made today header component is a seperate file that fits into our website

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.